 Receiving and Paying the Speeding Tickets in Iceland

-If a rented vehicle is caught by a speed camera, the rental company, like Hertz Iceland Car Rental, is informed.
+If a rented vehicle is caught by a speed camera, the rental company, such as Hertz Iceland, is informed.
 The necessary details, including the vehicle’s number plate, time, and location of the violation, are provided.
-By law, rental companies then share this information with the police.
-The police will then issue the speeding ticket to the registered driver.
-Rental companies might also charge a handling fee as per their agreement.

-Upon being fined:
+In summery Upon being fined:

 - If pulled over: Pay the fine immediately for a 25% discount.
 Icelandic police vehicles are equipped with card readers, facilitating instant payment.